opentofu/opentofu/rfc/20240513-static-evaluation.md

 The variable "key" can either be provided with via a `terraform.tfvars` file or a cli flag `-var "key=somevalue"`.
 This implies that the `-var` cli flag will need to be added to most OpenTofu commands.

+> [!NOTE]
+> Instead of producing an error in this scenario, we could instead ask the user to provide values for the required variables.
+This already occurs as part of the provider configuration process.
+We could unify that process as well to reduce code duplication and [odd workarounds](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/tofu/context_input.go#L22-L48).

 Let's now consider what happens when `tofu apply` is run.
 If `terraform.tfvars` or `-var "key="` have changed, the backend configuration will no longer match the configuration during `tofu init` and will return an error to the user.
 This will require users to be considerate of what vars they are allowing in backends and how they are managed as a team.
 That said, there are clear guide-rails already in place for most scenarios where configuration does not match expectation.

 As shown by users looking to use values in backends today, someone will eventually try to use a "dynamic" value (resource/data) in a backend configuration: